koshka77/mfurin-vizstory/final_p1.md

 ### User research protocol.

-I reached to my colleagues from advancement analytics and prospect management teams at CMU and my old friend from 3M.
+I reached out to my colleagues from advancement analytics and prospect management teams at CMU and my old friends from 3M.
 All people who I interviewed have an experience working with data and visualization tools: they work in Tableau, Einstein analytics or other tools.

 My hope is to find out through their feedback if my visualization is clear, informative, and data-driven as well as to get their suggestions how to improve it.
 The target audience is pretty much anyone who cares about global rising temperature and would like to make a positive impact by slowing down its anomaly.
 However, the more targeted audience would be policy makers, government officials, scientists, students, teachers, and professors.